Sdcrouse/recipe-rolodex/NOTES.md

 <% end %> <!-- End of #unless -->

 Is there a way to prevent users from filling out the "Additional Ingredients" field before filling out the first five Ingredient fields?
 Is that even a good idea, even if it were possible?

+Give the user an option of what information to display to the public (a boolean in the users table).
+Button or checkbox: Display this attribute (put in User profile form). **Add this later.**